turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 end
 ```

+Why use a attr_accessor instead of an attr_reader?

+If you noticed in the last failing test, the NoMethodError complained about `no method 'id='`, and not just `id`.
+Because we are using another class, Idea Store, to make changes to an Idea's id, we need to tell the computer that `id` can be changed outside of the Idea class.
+We need to let Idea Store `access` the an id, not just `read` it.

-That gets the unit tests for `Idea` passing, and we can go back to our unit
+This change gets the unit tests for `Idea` passing, and we can go back to our unit
 test for the `IdeaStore`.

+Run the Idea Store test suite with `ruby test/ideabox/idea_store_test.rb`.

 This is failing because it always retrieves the first idea.